A French diplomat saved an Afghan refugee’s pet bird. Now it says ‘bonjour’ and has become a symbol of hope.

 He hastened to add: “I don’t want to give the impression that I don’t have a job.
 I’m not a bird carer, I have a job as an ambassador.”

-As of July 2021, Afghans are the second-largest refugee population in the world, according to The United Nations High Commissioner for Refugees, which estimates that around 2.5 million people have fled the country.
+As of July 2021, Afghans are the second-largest refugee population in the world, according to the United Nations High Commissioner for Refugees, which estimates that around 2.5 million people have fled the country.

 As Afghanistan fell to the Taliban in August, French President Emmanuel Macron and dozens of the country’s mayors vowed to help Afghan refugees, although the government did not specify a precise number of people it would take in.